Updated December 3, 2025

 OEMs in the battery industry face the following five challenges that can be mitigated through data-driven decision making:

-- Quality Control: Variations in raw materials, manufacturing processes, and environmental and ambient conditions can all lead to defects.
-With common problems such as lack of calibration, welding defects or electrolyte leakage, data analytics can help monitor critical variables in real-time, allowing for immediate adjustments to maintain quality standards.
+Quality Control: Variations in raw materials, processes, and environmental conditions can lead to defects.
+Data analytics helps monitor variables in real-time, allowing for immediate adjustments.

 Addressing the Challenges with Peaxy Build